MouseLMAO/PhoenixDojo/README.md

 # PhoenixDojo
 # Lab: Students Grade System
-This program stores and displays students information, including their namse, assignment grades, midterm grades, final grades, and whether or not they passed
+This program stores and displays students information, including their names, assignment grades, midterm grades, final grades, and whether or not they passed
 ## How to run
 1. Open the program in your IDE
 2. Enter how many students information you wish to enter